planetis-m/goodluck/docs/intro.rst

 The performance advantage over the traditional OOP approach, is achieved by more efficiently leveraging the CPU instruction and data caches.

-In the next paragraphs the design of a simple in-memory database is presented.
+In the next sections the design of a simple game is presented.
-I chose an ecommerce store as an example, mainly because everyone has used an eshop before and ECS resembles relational databases.

 Components
 ==========

+To model simple movement, the main components are movement and transformations.
-Suppose this is a database of an ecommerce store, the main items are customers, orders and products.
-These can be modelled with simple objects:
+``Transform2d`` is used to allow entities to be positioned in the world, while ``Move`` to handle movevement.
+These can be modelled with plain objects:

 .. code-block:: nim

   type
-    Customer* = object
-      registered*, verified*: Time
-      username*, name*, surname*: array[128, char]
-      email*, password*: array[128, char]
-      phone*: array[25, char]

-    Order* = object
+    Move* = object
-      placed*: Time
-      total*: Decimal
+      direction*: Vec2
+      speed*: float32

-    LineItem* = object
+    Shake* = object # shakes the camera duration*: float32
-      amount*: Positive
-      subtotal*: Decimal
-      product*: Entity
+      strength*: float32

-    Product* = object
+    Transform2d* = object
-      name*: array[128, char]
-      description*: array[512, char]
-      price*, weight: Decimal
-      inStock*: Natural
+      world*: Mat2d      # Matrix relative to the world translation*: Vec2 # local translation relative to the parent rotation*: Rad
+      scale*: Vec2
+      children*: array[10, Entity]

-Why the ``array[N, char]`` arrays, you might ask.
-Well using types that reference memory, such as ``string`` is entirely possible.
-However thats breaks the promise of data locality, that the strict ECS pattern requires.
+Why use an ``array[10, Entity]``, you might ask.
+Well using types that reference memory, such as ``seq`` is entirely possible.
+However that breaks the promise of data locality, that the strict ECS pattern requires.

 Storing Components